 Eligibility for the BCBA® designation requires candidates to complete a significant amount of qualifying coursework in applied behavior analysis at the graduate level.
 To meet BACB curriculum requirements, the graduate program must meet one or more of the following criteria:

-- Accreditation through the Association for Behavior Analysis International’s (ABAI) Behavior Analysis Accreditation Board (BAAB)
+- Accreditation through the Association for Behavior Analysis International (ABAI)

-- Include a BACB-Approved Course Sequence (ACS) (The BACB approved course sequence is also available through some schools as a non-degree option for those who already hold a graduate degree but need the required ABA courses to qualify for BCBA® certification.)
+- Include a Verified Course Sequence (VCS) (The BACB verified course sequence is also available through some schools as a non-degree option for those who already hold a graduate degree but need the required ABA courses to qualify for BCBA® certification.)

 - Meets course content allocation requirements (requires a syllabus evaluation by the BACB at the time of application)

 As part of your graduate program, you will likely complete a practicum that meets BACB Experience Standards.
 If the program you completed offers a practicum, it will be structured in one of two ways:

 If you completed a program that didn’t include a practicum, you must complete an independent field experience of at least 1,500 hours.